Terongorus/ArchiTotem-Teron/README.md

 Shaman addon to keep track of totems timers, area of effect and simplify the totem management.

-Based on https://github.com/Road-block/ArchiTotem but with some heavy refactoring, code cleanup and QoL improvements focused on [Turtle WoW](http://turtle-wow.org).
+Based on https://github.com/Road-block/ArchiTotem, and https://github.com/Bombg/pfUI-bettertotems, but with some heavy refactoring, code cleanup and QoL improvements focused on [Turtle WoW](http://turtle-wow.org).

 ## Features
  - All totems in a single bar.